arwankhoiruddin/hadoopSetup/README.md

 This command will open 3 (three) xterminal for you.
 If you are working on GDP or Vultr, it may take some time before the xterminal comes out.

-So basically each xterminal is a terminal for node `d1`, `d2` and `d3`.
+Basically each xterminal is a terminal interface for node `d1`, `d2` and `d3`.
 For each xterminal, do the followings (in this step, in one of the command, it will ask you for a password.
 Don't worry, the password for the node is `arwan`).

 ```
 # su hduser